 Pundit Pet has a unique way of interpreting Tarot cards.
 His readings strive to help people understand what might be happening in their lives.
 So many people don’t have access to therapy, so Pete uses the images of the cards to bring up something that would trigger relevance in your life that might need acting upon.
 Pete shows us that there is always more than one truth to every situation.
+He will not hold back!
 Alternative viewpoints can help us understand what is really happening.

 Pundit Pete uses these online cards as his tools of introspection.
 The magic of Pundit Pete’s reading shows how the cards give you the confidence to unlock and confront feelings that you otherwise wouldn’t and prepares you for realizing there are different ways of solving problems.
 It is good to consider that things might not be exactly what you associate them with and there are other ways of understanding why things happen the way they do.